TahmidTaki/e-Software-Academy/README.md

 # e-Software_academy -Software Engineering Website

-An online based learning platform for those who want to be a software engineer with ReactJS.
+An online based learning platform for those who want to be a software engineer (built & developed with ReactJS).

 ## Live site Link

-The live site can be accessed here: [e-Software Academy]().
+The live site can be accessed here: [e-Software Academy](https://e-software-academy.web.app/).

 ## Technologies used in the project